Virtual School Library

 - Provide a resource proven to have a positive impact on wellbeing

-The library plays a very important part in the educational life of the school as one of its learning hubs.
-While teachers convey face-to-face group-learning in their classrooms, we in the library back this up by providing a space for independent learning.
-Pupils can come in and prepare for future classes, do homework, work on projects, revise for examinations or simply read one of our many books and magazines.
+The library is a vital part of the school's educational experience, serving as one of its key learning hubs.
+While teachers facilitate face-to-face group learning in classrooms, the library supports this by providing a space for independent study.
+Students can visit the library to prepare for upcoming lessons, complete homework, work on projects, revise for exams, or simply enjoy reading our wide selection of books and magazines.
+Learning takes place not only through printed materials but also through digital resources such as computers and iPads.

 Library Staff